Why Experts Say The Plan To Limit Protests Outside The White House Is So Dangerous

-Protests Outside The White House Could Be Soon Be Limited & Experts Are Sounding The Alarm
+Protests Outside The White House Could Soon Be Limited & Experts Are Sounding The Alarm

 Back in August, the Trump administration proposed a rule that would limit protesters' right to assemble outside the White House and on the National Mall, prompting outrage from the ACLU and other civil rights groups.
 This rule would also allow the National Park Service to charge "event management" costs for protesting in these areas, which critics have described as a "protest tax."
 Experts tell Bustle that if instituted, the Trump administration's protest rule could endanger democracy by limiting free speech, as well as threaten grassroots organizing efforts.